vlad6ip/log2round_package/README.md

 ## User operation for Tensorflow: Log2round.

 # Discription
-This is code for a custom activation function Log2round for Tensorflow.
+This is code for a custom activation function Log2round for (Tensorflow)[https://github.com/tensorflow/tensorflow].
 It takes tensor as input and outputs a tensor of the same size.
 Log2round doesn't change gradient during the backpropagation step.
 Log2round makes it easy to implement an approach analogous to and inspired by the one discussed in [https://arxiv.org/pdf/1602.02830v3.pdf](https://arxiv.org/pdf/1602.02830v3.pdf).
 ```
 log2round(x) = pow(2, n) * sign(x),
 where integer n minimizes | |x| - pow(2,n) |; n can be of any sign;